 If you have a little time to spare in North Charleston, head a little further north to Summerville.
 This town’s claim to fame is that it’s the birthplace of sweet tea, an iconic lowcountry drink!

-These days, there’s plenty of spots all over the South to enjoy a glass of this refreshing beverage.
+These days, there are plenty of spots all over the South to enjoy a glass of this refreshing beverage.
 But if you’re a big fan of sweet tea, you’ll want to head up to Summerville to check out the Sweet Tea Trail.

 Pose in front of the sweet tea mural, snap a photo of the world’s largest sweet tea, and sample some sweet tea for yourself.

-Need a little help getting to North Charleston?
+Need a little help getting to this area of the Holy City?
+Want to find more things to do in North Charleston?
 Book a private tour!
 Our private tours will take you to neighborhoods in Charleston and beyond.
 We can shuttle you up to any (or all!) of the attractions on this list.